menchelab/CartoGRAPHs/README.md

 network structure.
 Here, we propose an approach for directly encoding arbitrary structural or functional network characteristics into node positions.
-We introduce a series of two and three-dimensional layouts, benchmark their efficiency for model networks, and demonstrate their power for elucidating s tructure to function relationships in large-scale biological networks.
+We introduce a series of two and three-dimensional layouts, benchmark their efficiency for model networks, and demonstrate their power for elucidating structure to function relationships in large-scale biological networks.

 ---